 This a common skin pigmentation disorder that is mostly seen on areas of the body continuously exposed to the sun.
-The areas affected most are the face, the neck and the arms.
-The lesions are characteristically brown-gray and are more pronounced on dark-skinned people and almost 90% of those affected are women.
+The areas affected most are the face, the neck, and the arms.
+Melasma lesions are characteristically brown-gray and are more pronounced on dark-skinned people.
+Almost 90% of those affected are women.

-It is a form of treatment for various types of body contouring issues.
+This is a micro-injection treatment developed by Michel Pistor, intended for various types of anti-ageing and wellness concerns.
 It involves the injection of therapeutic substances (including vitamins) into the fat layer of the skin called the mesoderm.
-Mesotherapy is used in the treatment of conditions such as cellulite, obesity and facial contours rejuvenation.
+Mesotherapy is used in the treatment of conditions such as cellulite, obesity, and facial rejuvenation.

 Nootropic properties are observed in certain substances that enhance mental capabilities.
 Other names for nootropics include ‘smart drugs’ and the term ‘cognitive enhancers’ is commonly used.
 Functions that benefit from nootropics include mood, mental focus, recall (memory) and drive (motivation).
 A substance with true nootropic properties if non-toxic, non-sedating and support the brain during distressing situation such as low oxygen (hypoxic) conditions.